siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 NODEPORT=$(kubectl get svc $service -o jsonpath='{.spec.ports[0].nodePort}')
 ```

-Then, we can visit the app at
+Now, visit the app at the url you get from the following command:

 ```
-echo $CLUSTERIP:$NODEPORT
+echo $EXTERNAL_IP:$NODEPORT
 ```

 in our browser